english-blog/english-blog.github.io/_posts/2012-07-30-on-desire-why-we-want-what-we-want-william-irvine-book-review.md

 title: On Desire - Why We Want What We Want
 date: 2012-07-30
 comments: false
-excerpt: We all have desires.
-Isn't it?.
-I desire everything that attracts me.
-If I like an activity, I want to do it.
-If I like a product, I want to have it.
-If I like a person, I want to have a relationship with him/her.
-I believe, many are like me.
-Ever wondered, Why do we have desire to do anything at all?.
-What triggers these desires?.
-Why some desires are stronger than others?.
-Why do people even risk their life for love, power or money?.
-This book has answers for these questions, in a way that is tough to digest.
 ---

 <a href="http://2.bp.blogspot.com/-Giy7NXqRi3k/UAKEzise2VI/AAAAAAAAU70/6R-xFl7yjAE/s1600/On-Desire-Why-We-Want-What-We-Want-Book.jpg" imageanchor="1" style="clear: left; float: left; margin-bottom: 1em; margin-right: 1em;"><img border="0" height="320" src="http://2.bp.blogspot.com/-Giy7NXqRi3k/UAKEzise2VI/AAAAAAAAU70/6R-xFl7yjAE/s320/On-Desire-Why-We-Want-What-We-Want-Book.jpg" width="226" /></a>